 It is here, in the actual processing methods, that differences arise for our unique materials.
 In clothing, a particularly pesky wrinkle can be conquered with the addition of steam and a little elbow grease.
 The addition of water easily penetrates the amorphous regions of the fibers and acts as a plasticizer or lubricant between the polymeric chains, effectively reducing the material’s Tg to allow the amorphous regions more freedom to move.
 When the material hydrolytically degrades, as with our bioresorbable polymers, the addition of steam isn’t such a great idea.
 We instead use dry heat, forced air, and even vacuum chambers to apply heat to the fabric and still avoid degradation or strength loss.
 Heat Setting by these means further allows us to use custom fixtures and presses to hold the fabric in place as it cools, producing flat as well as 3D fabric forms.
 While this does make the medical textiles look great, the process often improves function as well, improving handle-ability for downstream processing and end-use, allowing the construct to conform to a unique shape, providing dimensional stability, and also increasing temperature resistance.

 Though bioresorbable polymers pose a few unique challenges for heat setting, Poly-Med is very experienced in unique solutions for both small and large scale projects.
-If you are interested in post-processing of medical textiles or you are working on a medical device and are interested in learning more about bioresorbable polymers, Contact us at email@example.com to learn how we can advance your idea.
+If you are interested in post-processing of medical textiles or you are working on a medical device and are interested in learning more about bioresorbable polymers, Contact us today to learn how we can advance your idea.

 Andrew Hargett, M.S.